octopus-network/octopus-docs/src/maintain/v2/validator-deploy-manually.md

-## Manually Deploy Validator Node
+## Manually Deploy Appchain Node

+> **Note**
+>
+> Before manually running an Appchain node, make sure you can handle node issues and exceptions.
+If there is a problem with the node, both the validator and its delegators will not be able to receive restaking rewards.

-Learn how to run a validator node.
-To manually deploy the validator node of the appchain, the validator can choose their favorite VPS provider, and generally using the **Ubuntu** operating system.
+Learn how to run an Appchain node.
+To manually deploy the Appchain node, the validator can choose their favorite VPS provider, and generally using the **Ubuntu** operating system.

 > **Note**
 >